 Clontarf - Anzac Avenue (Elizabeth Avenue), construct active transport overpass

-• benefit school students and community.
+• benefits school students and the community.

 Benefits